Formula For Perimeter Of A Polygon: Complete Guide

 Use a Diagram

 Draw the shape and label each side.
-Now, visual aids reduce errors and clarify what you’re working with.
+Visual aids reduce errors and clarify what you’re working with.
 Especially for irregular polygons, a sketch is invaluable.

 Round Strategically